ascobani/icibot_rs_data_plugin/README.md

   // Some filed can be null so you have to handle it print(data?.bars?.title?.getSelectedLocale('tr'));

-  // To get the latest version data, you have to call the getLatestVersion method RSVersionModel? data = await service.getRSVersionModel();
+  // To get the latest version data from the device, you can use the getRSVersionModel method RSVersionModel? data = await service.getRSVersionModel();

   // With the version model, you can get the version number and the when that version is inserted to the device